-The DG for Research & Innovation for the EU visiting the ESRF member of PAC-G
+The DG for Research & Innovation for the EU visiting the ESRF and ILL members of PAC-G

 Mr Jean-Eric Paquet, Director General for Research & Innovation European Commission, came to visit the BM05, the ESRF’s beamline co-founded by the IRT NanoElec

 On 8th January, the European Photons and Neutrons Campus had the pleasure to host Jean-Eric Paquet, European Commission Director-General for Research and Innovation, European Union, who came to discover the industrial and academic landscape based in Grenoble and to visit the European Synchrotron (ESRF) and the European Neutron Source – the Institute Laue-Langevin (ILL).